93N5/93N5/README.md

 - 🔭 I’m currently working on my studies
 - 🌱 I’m currently learning how to be a software developer
 - 👯 I’m looking for a internship
-- 🤔 I’m looking for help with with writing better code
+- 🤔 I’m looking for help with writing better code
 - 💬 Ask me about Python
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jens-ijpma-a8a653256/)